- PREVEND Raises Concern

 Taken as a whole, observational studies provide little evidence that raising one’s B12 levels through supplementation could cause an increased risk of mortality or chronic disease.

-Negative Outcomes in Vitamin B12 Supplementation Trials
+Side Effects and Negative Outcomes in B12 Supplementation Trials

 The ideal way to examine the dangers of B12 supplementation would be to design a study, before choosing a population and taking measurements, whose primary purpose is to examine such a possibility.
 Unfortunately, there are no studies like this.
 However, there have been many clinical trials studying whether lowering homocysteine levels through folic acid, vitamin B12, and vitamin B6 supplementation can reduce cardiovascular disease events, typically in people who have a history of cardiovascular disease; some of these studies have monitored side effects.